 Beck, a Rosslyn resident, says she loves Arlington — her reason for talking to ARLnow despite evading other media — but is now moving out, for reasons unrelated to Epstein.

 “I resigned from the hospital on July 1 so I will stop working there the end of September and we are moving out of Arlington,” said Beck.
-“This has been in the works for quite a time.”
+“This has been in the works for quite some time.”